fmalina/revisions-blocl/activism/getittogether.md

 healthcare across the world.

-The arguments from the Conservatives, in 1946, were exactly as you’d hear them today; one, we can’t afford this magnificent thing.
+The arguments from the Conservatives, in 1946, were exactly as you’d hear them today; one, we can't afford this magnificent thing.
 Two, greedy people will misuse it.

 Almost nobody visits the doctor unless they have to.
 It is only in economic